WatForm/fortress/core/src/main/scala/fortress/problemstate/README.md

 	- **should the user be required to put in scopes at this moment of creation?**
 	- **should sorts be allowed to be added?**
 		+ **OZ: I'm confused what this means.
 Can you elaborate?
 When?
 To the scopes map?**
+		+ NAD: sorts exist in the theory and in the scope map, should scopes be allowed to be added to the scopemap after the theory is created?
 	- **the EnumEliminationTransformer makes the sort of the enum ExactScope (so I'm not sure why we are doing something in ProblemState)**
 - any NonExact scopes have to be removed before solving (**NAD: this should be a check somewhere in the Solver?**)
 - changeable scopes could be removed (MaxUnboundScopesTransformer)